laboon/ebook/text/29_test_plan_walkthrough.md

 POSTCONDITIONS: The console shall display "Cat is normal weight".

 IDENTIFIER: OVERWEIGHT-INTERNAL
-TEST CASE: Run the program passing in a
+TEST CASE: Run the program passing in an overweight cat with a weight of 10 kg.
 PRECONDITIONS: None
 INPUT VALUES: 10
-EXECUTION STEPS: At the command line, run "catweigher" OUTPUT VALUES: N/A
+EXECUTION STEPS: At the command line, run "catweigher 10" OUTPUT VALUES: N/A
 POSTCONDITIONS: The console shall display "Cat is overweight".

 IDENTIFIER: OVERWEIGHT-LOWER-BOUNDARY
-TEST CASE: Run the program passing in a
+TEST CASE: Run the program passing in an overweight cat with a weight of 6 kg.
 PRECONDITIONS: None
 INPUT VALUES: 6
-EXECUTION STEPS: At the command line, run "catweigher" OUTPUT VALUES: N/A
+EXECUTION STEPS: At the command line, run "catweigher 6" OUTPUT VALUES: N/A
 POSTCONDITIONS: The console shall display "Cat is overweight".

 IDENTIFIER: OVERWEIGHT-UPPER-BOUNDARY
-TEST CASE: Run the program passing in a
+TEST CASE: Run the program passing in an overweight cat with a weight of 1000 kg.
 PRECONDITIONS: None
 INPUT VALUES: 1000
-EXECUTION STEPS: At the command line, run "catweigher" OUTPUT VALUES: N/A
+EXECUTION STEPS: At the command line, run "catweigher 1000" OUTPUT VALUES: N/A
 POSTCONDITIONS: The console shall display "Cat is overweight".

 IDENTIFIER: WEIGHTSTATUS-INVALID-NEGATIVE
-TEST CASE: Run the program passing in a
+TEST CASE: Run the program passing in an invalid negative weight cat of -13 kg.
 PRECONDITIONS: None
 INPUT VALUES: -13
-EXECUTION STEPS: At the command line, run "catweigher" OUTPUT VALUES: N/A
+EXECUTION STEPS: At the command line, run "catweigher -13" OUTPUT VALUES: N/A
 POSTCONDITIONS: The system shall not display any cat weight status,
     and the program will exit.

 IDENTIFIER: WEIGHTSTATUS-INVALID-STRING
-TEST CASE: Run the program passing in a
+TEST CASE: Run the program passing in an invalid string argument.
 PRECONDITIONS: None
 INPUT VALUES: "quackadoodle_doo"
 EXECUTION STEPS: At the command line, run "catweigher quackadoodle_doo"